marijnh/Eloquent-JavaScript/11_async.md

 {{index pathfinding}}

-A thing you can do with graphs is finding routes in them, as we saw in [Chapter ?](robot).
-If we have a route towards a message's destination, we know in which direction to send it.
+A thing you can do with graphs is find routes in them, as we saw in [Chapter ?](robot).
+If we have a route towards a message's destination, we know which direction to send it in.

 {{index "findRoute function"}}